Frequently Asked Questions

 We strongly recommend storing your vault password in a physical location you trust — a safe, a lockbox, or written down somewhere only you can access.
 You can also store it in a separate password manager.

-Partially.
-All vault entry contents — including titles, credentials, notes, and MFA methods — are encrypted client-side.
+Mostly.
+All vault entry contents — including titles, credentials, notes, MFA methods, and section names — are encrypted client-side.
 Fern & Echo genuinely cannot read these.

-However, some structural metadata is stored unencrypted: section names and types, entry counts, and timestamps.
+Some structural metadata is stored unencrypted: section types (e.g. "financial", "medical"), entry counts, and timestamps.
 This is required to render your vault structure before you unlock it.

 We store the minimum necessary to operate the service:

-Encrypted — unreadable to us: entry titles, MFA methods, credentials, URLs, notes, and all vault content.
+Encrypted — unreadable to us: your name, email address, entry titles, MFA methods, credentials, URLs, notes, section names, and all vault content.

 Opt-in only: anonymized field usage patterns — which fields you fill when saving entries, recorded as true/false only.
 No values are ever collected.